-- ¼ cup plus 5 tbsp unsalted butter softened
+- ¼ cup plus 5 tbsp unsalted butter, softened (divided)

-- 2 tbsp finely grated orange zest from 2 oranges
+- 2 tbsp finely grated orange zest, divided (from about 2 oranges)

 - 3½ to 4 cups all-purpose flour plus more for work surface

-- 2 cups plus 3 tbsp confectioners' sugar
+- 2 cups plus 3 tbsp confectioners' sugar, (divided)

 - 2 to 3 tbsp orange juice

-For filling, in a bowl, mix together 3 tbsp confectioners' sugar, remaining butter and zest; set aside.
+- For filling: In a bowl, mix together 3 tbsp confectioners' sugar, remaining 5 tbsp butter and 1 tbsp zest; set aside.

-Place squares, cut side up, in prepared pans.
+- Place squares, cut side up, in prepared pans.
 Coat two sheets of plastic wrap large enough to cover each pan with cooking spray; place, coated side down, over pans.
-Tightly wrap pans with plastic wrap or foil and freeze up to 10 days.
+Tightly wrap pans with plastic wrap or foil if freezing for up to 10 days.
 Or let rise in a warm place for about 30 minutes until doubled in bulk.
 While rolls rise, heat oven to 350ºF.

 - Heat oven to 350°F and place rack in center.
 Bake rolls until golden, 15 to 18 min.
 Rotate pans as needed if there are oven hot spots.
 Transfer pans to a wire rack and cool 5 min.
 Transfer rolls to rack and let cool completely.

-For icing, in a medium bowl, whisk together remaining confectioners' sugar and just enough juice to make a thin icing.
+- For icing: In a medium bowl, whisk together remaining 2 cups confectioners' sugar and just enough juice to make an icing.
 Drizzle over rolls.